MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 When loading data from main memory, the data is put into the cache first.
 If the CPU reads the same memory address again later, the cache provides the data quickly, rather than waiting to load from memory again.
 When the CPU writes data, it first goes into the cache in case it needs to be read soon.
 If at any point the cache can't fit any more data, previous data is evicted.
 When utilised effectively, cache enables the CPU to rarely wait for memory accesses and performance improves significantly.

 The existence of cache immediately raises problems for a CPU with multiple cores.
 If the same cache is shared between all cores, then it becomes difficult to obtain high performance.
-However, if each core has a separate cache, then cores could end up with different data for the same memory address!
+However, if each core has a separate cache, then cores could end up with different (cached) data for the same memory address!
 This problem is known as "cache coherency".
 Clearly some thinking is required to determine how the cache system deals with concurrency, and this is one potential factor contributing to the memory model at the hardware level.

 ### Out of order execution

-TODO
+A fascinating aspect of modern CPU design is their knack for not executing instructions in the order the programmer specifies.
+Such design is known as "out of order execution" and came about to improve utilisation of available CPU resources, hence improving software performance.
+We won't dive into the details here, as this topic is somewhat involved, but the gist is that by reordering of instructions, throughtput is increased by finding an ordering which takes advantage of the free resources in the CPU at that time[^2].
+Of course, the reordering must be done such that the correctness of the program is not affected.

+Memory access instructions may be reordered too; which is interesting, since memory is an external entity the CPU may not have perfect knowledge on.
+Often memory addresses are not known in advance.
+And a single CPU core may not know what memory accesses other cores are performing at the same time.
+Arbitrarily reordering memory accesses will heavily influence the correctness of data communication between cores, i.e. thread safety.
+At the same time, performance goals pressure CPU design towards increased reordering.
+CPU designers have some control over what "correctness" means by way of memory models.
+The memory model will define what memory access reorderings are possible, depending on the chosen tradeoff with performance.
+Compilers and assembly writers must be aware of possible reorderings to ensure they use memory access instructions in an appropriate manner to produce the desired behaviour.

+[^2]: I have a more detailed introduction to out of order execution available [here](https://github.com/MC-DeltaT/cpu-performance-demos/tree/main/out-of-order-execution).

 ### Where's the memory model?

-At this point, you may be eager for a detailed explanation of a real hardware memory model, such as for x86.
-Unfortunately, we are not going to discuss that here.
-The reason is that as high level language programmers, we don't really need to know the specifics of a particular memory model.
-Some people claim, for example, that certain C++ constructs are required to enforce cache coherency on x86 - which is not true, because x86 hardware handles it for us.
-They have fallen victim to the trap of believing they understand the hardware memory model, and thus ignoring relevant information.
+At this point, you may be eager for an in-depth explanation of a real hardware memory model, such as for the ubiquitous x86 architecture.
+However, we are not going to discuss that here.
+While understanding hardware motivations is important, I argue knowing specifics is not important - and in fact, counterproductive - because as high level language programmers we should be focusing on software memory models.
+It is easy to fall victim to the trap of believing we understand the hardware memory model, thus ignoring relevant information.
+Some people claim, for example, that certain C++ constructs are required to enforce cache coherency on x86 - which is not true, because x86 cache hardware handles it for us.
+Further, others claim that out of order execution is a main component of thread safety on x86 - which is also not true, since most memory reorderings are disallowed on that architecture.
 What we really do need to know is the programming language's memory model, which we will explore next.

 ## Memory Model - The Software Perspective